ShadowfallStudios/FactionsExtension/README.md

 # Factions Extension Plugin

-Add factions and relations in your game using C++ or Blueprints
+Add factions and relations in your game using C++ or Blueprints.
+Forked from https://github.com/PipeRift/FactionsExtension

 ## What are "Factions"
 When we say **Faction** we refer to a **group of entities or actors** that can share behavior or data.